 *Please make a reservation using the calendar for "Japanese Academic Writing for International Students (Individual Consultation)" below.

 |Degree-seeking foreign students, foreign research students||4 students per day|

 Details on each program, and its application methods, will be notified through the Information System when they are finalized.

 This is a dormitory for international students, and located in the Minami-Senri International Plaza.
 It is a five-minute walk from the Minami-Senri Station on the Senri Line of Hankyu Railway, and a fifteen-minute bicycle ride from the Senriyama Campus.
-The dormitory is primarily oriented towards international students attending Kansai University’s Bekka course, but it also accepts international students enrolled as degree-seeking students in Kansai University undergraduate and graduate schools.
-Japanese students can be accepted in this dormitory as resident assistants.
+The dormitory is primarily oriented towards international students attending Kansai University’s Bekka course, but it also accepts degree-seeking students in Kansai University undergraduate and graduate schools.
+There are resident assistant residing to support the residents' daily life.

 Co-signer and Comprehensive Coverage System for Foreign Student Housing

 Kansai University works in partnership with the Kansai University Cooperative Society ("Kandai Co-op" hereafter) to assist foreign students (limited to students recognized as an incoming foreign student) who have difficulty finding a co-signer for housing by having the Kandai Co-op sign the housing lease in place of the student.
 There is also a system that has the Kandai Co-op be the cosigner, under the prerequisite that the foreign student become a member of the Comprehensive Coverage System for Foreign Student Housing.
 Kandai Co-op will also be responsible for paying the premium (4,000 yen per year) for the Comprehensive Coverage System for Foreign Student Housing.Kansai University Cooperative Society: Office for Providing Assistance in Living Alone